Manhattan Concert Productions Presents:

-- I have two selections of contrasting style, one from the 17th-, 18th-, or 19th-century and one from the 20th- or 21st-century.
-See Audition Preparation Guidelines : Musical Parameters.
+- I have two selections of contrasting styles, one from the 17th-, 18th-, or 19th-century and one from the 20th- or 21st-century.
+See Audition Preparation Guidelines: Musical Parameters.

-- I am conducting a choral ensemble which is prepared on the music, but which I myself have not prepared ahead of time.
-See Audition Preparation Guidelines : Ensemble Preparation.
+- I am conducting a choral ensemble that is prepared for the music, but which I myself have not prepared ahead of time.
+See Audition Preparation Guidelines: Ensemble Preparation.

 Once you have completed ALL of the above, your application is complete.